 ...he wasn’t hiding.

-Regardless of whether he "drew the short straw" to go get food for the “hangry” crew of Apostles, or whether he snuck out to see his family and tell them what he knew of the past days’ events, Thomas wasn’t hiding out in the upper room.
-He faced fear while the others were cowering.
+Perhaps he "drew the short straw" to go get food for the hungry, restless crew of Apostles, or he snuck out to see his family and tell them what he knew of the past days’ events, or he just had to get out of that stuffy room with 11 other anxious men.
+In any case, when Jesus came, Thomas wasn't hiding out in the upper room.
+He faced fear while the others cowered.

 In the face of these realities, Thomas’s response to the Apostles seems much more realistic and relatable: “Unless I can see the holes that the nails made in his hands and can put my finger into the holes they made, and unless I can put my hand into his side, I refuse to believe.”